 Purpose and persuasion

-Every speech has a purpose, and that varies by occasion.
-You may simply want to entertain your audience, or convince your listeners to take a decision, or motivate them to action.
+Every speech has a purpose, and that varies by the occasion.
+You may simply want to entertain your audience or convince your listeners to take a decision or motivate them to action.

 A three-act communication structure is often used by speakers who want to drive a message home.
 Tell them what you will tell them, tell them what you’re telling them, and tell them what you’ve just told them.
 This structure comes from classical rhetoric used to persuade the citizenry of ancient Athens.